neurogenic/ticketflower/project/ticketflower_project.md

 - Simple Profile Page (allows editing fields)
 - Reset Password Page

-NOTES: For MVP, no functionality for creating additional company users
+For MVP, for starters, no functionality for creating additional company users.
+As a demo, users will be able to sign up as a company/person and do their own workflows and tickets.
+The full functionality will be built into the system apart from the UI part.

 ## User Ticket Pages